ch4itu/EternalBliss/README.md

 **No servers.
 No external databases.
 No hidden sync layers.
-The blockchain itself is the game engine and source of truth.
+The blockchain itself is the game engine, data server, sync server and source of truth.
 Connections through RPCs.**

 Unlike many blockchain games that have **sunsetted** and erased all player progress and assets, Eternal Bliss is designed so that **nothing can vanish**.
 Heroes, items, maps, and stories remain permanent on Algorand – independent of developers or companies.